 Southern Adventist University provides financial aid for students in the form of loans, grants, scholarships, and employment.
 The source of these funds is in most cases the United States Government (in the form of Title IV funds), the student's state, a private group or corporation, or Southern Adventist University.
 Financial aid applicants will not be denied assistance on the basis of sex, race, color, national origin, religion, or ethnicity.
-The Student Finance Office follows established procedures and practices which will assure equitable and consistent treatment of all applicants.
+The Enrollment Services Office follows established procedures and practices which will assure equitable and consistent treatment of all applicants.

-Students are urged to contact the Student Finance Office, P.O.
-Box 370, Collegedale, Tennessee 37315-0370, phone 1.800.SOUTHERN, or go to our website studentfinance.southern.edu for information about and applications for financial aid.
-Applications received by March 31 will be given preference.
+Students are urged to contact the Enrollment Services Office, P.O.
+Box 370, Collegedale, Tennessee 37315-0370, phone 1.800.SOUTHERN, or go to our website http://studentfinance.southern.edu for information about and applications for financial aid.
+Applications received by the priority deadline of March 31 will be given preference.
+To meet this deadline the FAFSA (Free Application for Federal Student Aid) should be submitted no later than March 1.
 Applications received after March 31 will be processed as long as time and funds permit.
 Southern Adventist University's Title IV code is 003518.